Financial Literacy

 Building Wealth by Planning Financial Futures

-Proper money management is essential to avoid lifelong financial mistakes.
-Up From Slavery Initiative equips youth and adults with practical money skills such as budgeting, saving, credit, investing, and college and career decisions.
-We also teach entrepreneurship skills so students and families can build stability and long-term wealth.
+Proper money management helps youth and families rise UP with confidence and avoid financial setbacks that can follow them into adulthood.
+Up From Slavery Initiative teaches practical money skills such as budgeting, saving, credit, investing, and college and career planning.
+Our programs also introduce entrepreneurship so students and families can build stability, strengthen opportunity, and create long-term wealth that supports future generations.

 Why Financial Literacy Matters